Olympic games, health concern, Stress, governement incentive China’s market for sports continues to expand in 2022.

 So more and more of these “fit girls” are putting themselves in the position of a coach by giving tips to their community on gym training and outfits.
 But they also represent an excellent means of communication for sports brands who wish to market their product to Chinese fitness addicts.

 While it is sometimes difficult for international brands to set up in China, this market represents many opportunities and some facts allow international brands to gain a bit of a competitive edge.

 - Chinese consumers naturally associate quality with an international brand, often a European brand will be better welcomed than a local brand.

 - E-Commerce Cross-border (global Tmall Global & JD) makes it possible to start selling its products in China before being fully implanted in China.

-We are an agency specialized in the Chinese Market and Digital Marketing.
+We are a SMART agency specializing in the Chinese Market and Digital Marketing.
 We work with brands wishing to launch their business in the biggest market in the world.

 Do not hesitate to contact us to get more information and get in touch with our local expert!